Canted-spin-caused electric dipoles: a local symmetry theory

 We note that the present local or bond-symmetry approach can also be applied to the symmetric magnetostriction (the tensor $B_{\gamma\nu\mu}^s$ defined in Appendix 1), which would include electric dipoles produced by collinear magnetic ordering.

 We thank Mr. Z. Rak and Dr. Mal-Soon for help in understanding the RFMO structure.
-Helpful communications with A. B. Harris, G. Lawes, M. Kenzelmann, Y. Tokura, N. Nagaosa, H. Katsura, A. V. Balatzky, and N. Furukawa are gratefully acknowledged.
+Helpful communications with A. B. Harris, G. Lawes, M. Kenzelmann, Y. Tokura, N. Nagaosa, H. Katsura, A. V. Balatzky, N. Furukawa, and C. Jia are gratefully acknowledged.

 \textbf{Appendix 1: Proof that Equation~(\ref{3}) is the most general vector function of spins $\Sb_a,\Sb_b$, bilinear in the spins, and representing ``canted-spin-caused" electric dipoles}\\

 The most general vector function of spins bilinear in the spins, $\Sb_a,\Sb_b$ is